ShogunPanda/cronometro/README.md

 Only Node 12.x and above are supported.

+This package only supports to be directly imported in a ESM context.

+For informations on how to use it in a CommonJS context, please check [this page](https://gist.github.com/ShogunPanda/fe98fd23d77cdfb918010dbc42f4504d).

 ### Script invocation

 The main script which invokes cronometro must be executable without command line arguments, as it is how it will be called within a Worker Thread.